Five Kitchens Nailing the Concrete Look

 PHOTO: DEREK SWALWELL FOR MATT GIBSON ARCHITECTURE ‘CONCRETE HOUSE

 When the project is literally called ‘The Concrete House’, you know it’s going to deliver some top-notch concrete inspiration.
-If you’re going for ultra-modern—all high-gloss and sharp edge materials—polished concrete is the obvious candidate for flooring.
+If you’re going for ultra-modern—all high-gloss and sharp-edged materials—polished concrete is a great candidate for flooring.
 With charcoal undertones, it complements the darker colour palette perfectly and enhances the super-luxe vibe of this high-end residential masterpiece.

 PHOTO: STEPHANIE WILEY